werelax/fluxion-protons/README.md

 ```

 It doesn't look like much.
-Actually, it looks like a step back, with that extra `deref` like.
+Actually, it looks like a step back, with that extra `deref` line.
 But don't be decieved: we already have achieved a **BIG** win.
 We *know exactly which path of the atom this components depends on*.
 What does it mean?
 You are already guessing it, right?
 I bet you do! *Automatic `shouldComponentUpdate` render optimization!* Because  now that we have the *pointer to the relevant data* for this particular component, we can pinpoint with 100% certainty if it has changed in the last `atom.swap` or not.
 We can easily write a mixin speed up our apps.

 # Seventh son of the seventh son